smouksassi/ggquickeda/README.md

 It also has the `km`, `kmband` and `kmticks` geoms/stats to facilitate the plotting of **Kaplan-Meier** Survival curves.

 For a quick overview using an older version of the app head to this <a href="https://www.youtube.com/watch?v=1rBBmJUIZhs" target="_blank"> Youtube Tutorial </a>.
+A more recent video tutorial can be found here:
+<a href="https://certara.github.io/R-Certara/articles/lesson_3.html" target="_blank">Certara R School Introduction to ggquickeda </a>.

 ### Installation and Running information
 ```